 NB.
 Students MUST keep abreast of course developments on an ongoing basis.

-Any changes to the course will be announced in class.
-Attendance is required for this course.
+Failure to keep up with course changes or date deadlines will not be considered for grade accommodations.

-No makeup tests will be given.
+No makeup tests will be given for missed midterms

 There will be no make-up exams for missed midterm exams.